samuelbonsu-gh/data_analysis2/README.md

 ## 📊 Overview

-This project analyzes Facebook ad campaign data for Q4 2023 across the UK, Nigeria, and other African countries.
+This project analyzes Facebook ad campaign data for quarter four (last three months) of 2023 across the UK, Nigeria, and other African countries.
 It was developed as part of my internship project with **Digital Echoes**.

 The goal was to evaluate the performance of campaigns using key performance indicators (KPIs) and compare outcomes to business benchmarks to identify opportunities for improvement.